cksystemsteaching/selfie/manuscript/architecture.md

 T>
 T> But there is also this problem of adding a 16-bit number to a 32-bit register.
 How does that work?
 The CPU actually takes the 16-bit number and *sign-extends* it to 32 bits before performing the addition.
 This means that the CPU treats the 16 bits as signed integer representation in two's complement and preserves the sign in the extension to 32 bits.
 We may therefore use signed integers from -2^15^ to 2^15^-1 as third operand of `addiu`.
 T>
 T> But what happens if there is an overflow, that is, the result of the addition does not fit into 32 bits?
 This could be a serious problem.
 Well, in that case the CPU wraps the result around to stay within the 32 bits.
-Be aware of that!
+This is fine but does not correspond to regular arithmetic so be aware of that!

-The fact that the CPU performs wrap-arounds when executing `addiu` is emphasized by the `u` in `addiu` which stands for `unsigned`, obviously another unfortunate misnomer, my apologies.
+The fact that the CPU performs wrap-arounds upon overflows when executing `addiu` is emphasized by the `u` in `addiu` which stands for `unsigned`, obviously another unfortunate misnomer, my apologies.
 The behavior of the CPU treating an operand as value is called *immediate addressing* which explains the `i` in `addiu`.
-In general, CPUs support different addressing modes of which immediate addressing is one example.
-We point out others as we encounter them.
+In general, CPUs support different *addressing modes* of which immediate addressing is only one example (even though there is no real addressing going on here).

 [Addressing Mode][]
 : Specifies how to calculate the effective memory address of an operand by using information held in registers and/or constants contained within a machine instruction or elsewhere.

-TODO: introduce other MIPSter instructions.
+The addressing mode of the two other operands of `addiu` is called *register addressing* since the operands identify registers.
+Note that the five bits of these operands can distinguish 2^5^, that is, 32 registers which non-coincidentally happens to be the number of general-purpose registers of our processor.
+Nice!

+There are more addressing modes with other instructions which we discuss as we encounter them.
+However, instead of introducing the remaining 16 MIPSter instructions one by one here we do something different.
+Since low-level programming is obviously a tedious endeavor we move on and present a high-level form of programming next.
+This hopefully keeps us sufficiently motivated before eventually returning to machine code and how it relates to high-level programs.

-You may ask yourself how we can ever run MIPSter code and see what happens.
+You may nevertheless already ask yourself how you can run MIPSter code and see what happens.
 Fortunately, we do not need a real MIPS processor to run MIPSter code.
 Computers have this fascinating ability to imitate each other and many other things.
-A computer or software running on a computer that imitates another computer (or even the same computer) is called an *emulator* which is exactly what we use here.
+A computer or software running on a computer that imitates another computer (or even the same computer) is called an *emulator* which is exactly what we suggest to use here.

 [Emulator][]
 : Hardware or software that enables one computer system (called the host) to behave like another computer system (called the guest).

 If you are interested in the exact specification of MIPSter or would even like to run MIPSter code there is a MIPSter emulator called mipster implemented in [selfie][].
 The mipster emulator is able to execute MIPSter code and even output the code it executes as well as the involved machine state.
-The code execution output presented below is obtained with mipster.
+The code execution output presented in the examples below is obtained with mipster.

 ## High-Level Programming